midasvo/midasvo.github.io/_posts/2015-11-23-csv-to-ssis-with-powershell.markdown

 ---
 layout: post
-title:  "Automatically importing CSV into SSIS using Powershell"
+title:  "AUTOCSV2SSIS"
 date:   2015-11-23 12:39:50
-categories: jekyll blog tutorial
+categories: jekyll blog tutorial portfolio
 description: "How you use Powershell to automate importing CSV files into SSIS"
 status: draft
 ---